farazakram123/EasyShare/README.md

 ---

-Made with ❤️ by Faraz Akram
+Made with ❤️ by Mohd Faraz Akram